-- M6.1 The licensee must keep a legible record of all complaints made to the licensee or any employee or agent of the licensee in relation to pollution arising from any activity to which this licence applies. - M6.2 The record must include details of the following: - a) the date and time of the complaint; - b) the method by which the complaint was made; - c) any personal details of the complainant which were provided by the complainant or, if no such details were provided, a note to that effect; - d) the nature of the complaint;
+- M6.1 The licensee must keep a legible record of all complaints made to the licensee or any employee or agent of the licensee in relation to pollution arising from any activity to which this licence applies. - M6.2 The record must include details of the following: - a) the date and time of the complaint; - b) the method by which the complaint was made;

+d) the nature of the complaint;

-- e) the action taken by the licensee in relation to the complaint, including any follow-up contact with the complainant; and - f) if no action was taken by the licensee, the reasons why no action was taken. - M6.3 The record of a complaint must be kept for at least 4 years after the complaint was made. - M6.4 The record must be produced to any authorised officer of the EPA who asks to see them.
+e) the action taken by the licensee in relation to the complaint, including any follow-up contact with the complainant; and f) if no action was taken by the licensee, the reasons why no action was taken.

+- M6.3 The record of a complaint must be kept for at least 4 years after the complaint was made. - M6.4 The record must be produced to any authorised officer of the EPA who asks to see them.